 BEST NIACINAMIDE PRODUCTS

-Vitamin C — aka ascorbic acid
+Vitamin C — ascorbic acid to fight free radical damage

 This one is particularly important for those who live in cities or polluted areas, as it protects the skin from absorbing toxins from various sources and counteracts the dull effect of pollution.